 Besides being a two-time National Cutting Horse Association (NCHA) Open World Champion in 1974 and 1976, MR SAN PEPPY also won the AQHA World Cutting Championship in 1976, becoming the first horse ever to win both titles in the same year.
-Then, in 1978, he became the first horse to ever win over $l00,000 in open cutting competition.
+King Ranch purchased MR SAN PEPPY under the guidance of its Ranch Manager Stephen “Tío” Kleberg.
+MR SAN PEPPY was a son of LEO SAN out of a great-granddaughter of OLD SORREL named PEPPY BELLE.
+In 1978, he became the first horse to ever win over $l00,000 in open cutting competition.
 The pinnacle of his career occurred in 1974, when he became the youngest horse ever to be inducted into the NCHA Hall of Fame.

 Among other honors, in 1977, PEPPY SAN BADGER won the NCHA Futurity.
 He followed that with a win in the NCHA Derby in 1978.
-In 1980, Little Peppy was also inducted into the NCHA Hall of Fame.
+In 1980, PEPPY SAN BADGER was also inducted into the NCHA Hall of Fame.
 He topped off his victories by being named the 1980 Reserve World Champion and winning the Open Division of the 1981 NCHA Finals.
+Little Peppy was originally purchased to demonstrate the siring ability of his father, MR SAN PEPPY.
+As time went on, Little Peppy’s impact arguably became even greater than his father’s impact on the sport of cutting and the quarter horse breed.
 Besides his accomplishments in cutting competition, Little Peppy was, until recently, the all-time leading sire of NCHA competition cutting horses.
-His offspring have won in excess of $26,000,000.
-Both of the these outstanding performers were trained and shown by Buster Welch, another member of the AQHA Hall of Fame.
+His offspring have won more than $26,000,000.
+Both of these outstanding performers were trained and shown by Buster Welch, another member of the AQHA Hall of Fame.

 With DRY DOC and CJ SUGAR, King Ranch continued to breed our strong bloodlines to what was performing in arenas, while still being effective for the number one goal: building and maintaining the perfect ranch horse.

 Today, every horse on King Ranch is a descendant of OLD SORREL.
+They carry on the tradition, performance, and legacy of their predecessors.
 The bloodlines are still carried through the sires and mares breeding on King Ranch.
 Every horse on the Ranch goes back to MR SAN PEPPY or PEPPY SAN BADGER.
 King Ranch is continuing these bloodlines today and breeding a horse that can rope, cut, ride, and work in any terrain.